ALBA-Synchrotron/apg/recipe.Edit_debian_files.md

 We strongly recommend looking at a [reference package from the Appendix  2](Appendix_2.md) as an example.

+cd into `debian` directory

-The `debian` directory must contain at least the following files (the links point to detailed info on each file from the maint-guide):
+This `debian` directory must contain at least the following files (the links point to detailed info on each file from the maint-guide):

 - [control](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html#control):